Courses

 Updated to include step-by-step guides for a Synology NAS with Google Drive and any NAS with IDrive.

-Why Should You Backup NAS Devices?
+Why Should You Use a NAS Backup for Your Devices?

 NAS is a great way to store backup data from a selection of devices.
 You won’t need to pay a monthly subscription, you can choose how much redundancy you want and it can work as a personal cloud storage server if your drive capacity is high enough.

 However, your NAS backup solution is still vulnerable to physical damage, like a fire or flood.
 A ransomware attack can also destroy all your data, and cybercrime is no joke.
-A good NAS backup can solve these issues, or at least drastically reduce the risk.
+A good NAS backup system can solve these issues, or at least drastically reduce the risk.

 The Best Network-Attached Storage Backup Software